Stephanie-Schefer/NLP_Recipe_Guide/README.md

 # Mary Deignan and Stephanie Schefer

-#### Project Overview
+## Project Overview
 - To accomplish for NLP Final Project
-    - **Recipe Recommendation System:** Develop an NLP-based recommendation system that suggests recipes to users based on their dietary preferences, ingredients on hand, previous cooking history, or user reviews.
+    - **Recipe Recommendation System:** Develop an NLP-based recommendation system that suggests recipes to users based on the ingredients on hand that maximize review score and minimize cooking time.
-- If time allows/ next iterations
-    - **Cooking Instructions Simplification:** Develop an NLP algorithm to simplify complex cooking instructions in recipes, making them easier to understand and follow.
+    - **Recipe Segmentation:**
+Recipe segmentation is a technique employed in culinary data analysis to categorize or group similar recipes together based on their inherent characteristics or ingredient compositions.
+This method utilizes cosine similarity scores, a mathematical measure, to assess the resemblance or proximity between different recipes within a dataset.

+    - **Recipe Category Classification:** Recipe Category Classification is a machine learning application that involves the categorization or labeling of recipes into specific culinary categories or types.
+This task utilizes multiple supervised learning techniques, a subset of machine learning methods that learn patterns from labeled data to make predictions or classifications on new, unseen data.

+In this context, supervised learning algorithms are trained on a dataset of recipes where each recipe is associated with a predefined category or type (e.g., appetizers, desserts, soups, Italian cuisine, etc.).
+These algorithms learn the relationship between various features of the recipes (such as ingredients, cooking methods, preparation steps, etc.) and their corresponding categories.

+Various supervised learning techniques like Decision Trees, Random Forests, Support Vector Machines (SVM), Naive Bayes, Logistic Regression, or Neural Networks can be employed for this classification task.
+These algorithms learn from the labeled dataset, identifying patterns and correlations between recipe features and their assigned categories to create a model.

+## File Overview
+1. **EDA.ipynb**:
+2. **Classification.ipynb**:
+3. **UnsupervisedLearning.ipynb**:
+4. **RecipeSegmentation.ipynb**:
+5. **RecipeGeneration.ipynb**:

+## Future Iterations/Research Ideas
 #### We are researching ingredient interactions and sustainable practices relating to food diets because it can be challenging and time-consuming to research new recipes in order to enhance the recipe ideation process while reducing ingredient wastage and mirroring market preference trends.

-#### Topics to Investigate
+#### Future Topics to Investigation For Further Research
 - consumer preferences
     - Understanding consumer tastes, dietary preferences, cultural influences, and regional variations can help tailor recipes that resonate with the target audience.
 - ingredient interactions